cloudmesh-community/book/chapters/in/ai-rest.md

 for step-1 and step-2.

-* Functions defined in step-1 and step-2 need to be part of a module named ```python ai.py```
+* Functions defined in step-1 and step-2 need to be part of a module named ```ai.py```
 * operationId in the specification will correspond to the names of the functions defined in step-1 and step-2 respectively.
-* Function in step-1 takes an input parameter (linenum) to label the datea as per the given rules.
+* Function in step-1 takes an input parameter (linenum) to label the data as per the given rules.

-Following the OpenAPI spec in YAML format:
+Following is the OpenAPI spec in YAML format:

 ```python
 swagger: "2.0"